Research Interests

 Collaborators: Rick Dale & Suzanne Sindi

-The goal is to model word rank evolution using a Wright-Fisher inspired model.
+The project goal is to model word rank evolution using a Wright-Fisher inspired model.
 Google Ngram data is used to analyze eight languages and compared it to the model that simulates drift evolution.
 The time-series evolutionary dynamics of word ranks are investigated by adjusting the model parameters and comparing it to the language data.

 Analysis of Twitter Texts